thaliproject/Thali/pages/documentation/DeveloperHandbook.md

 # Process!!!!

-# Naming branches in our depots
+## Naming branches in our depots
-Right now we have two primary branches.
-Master (which is what people should be downloading) and vNext which is our next major release.
-Typically your branch will have the name `vNext_[your email alias]_[Issue Number]`.
-So, for example, there is vNext_yarong_417 which is a branch that was created from vNext, by yarong working on issue 417.
+Right now we have one primary branch. `master` (which is what people should be downloading) and vNext which is our next major release.
+To implement a new feature/improvement you typically will have a new branch with the name `master_[your email alias]_[Issue Number]`, where `master` is a target branch for your feature, `[your email alias]` is your current email alias, `[Issue Number]` is number of corresponding issue in GitHub.
+So, for example, there is master_yarong_417 which is a branch that was created from master, by yarong working on issue #417.

-# Code Reviews
+## Code Reviews
 All code MUST be submitted as a PR from a dev's branch to a story branch.
 No PR can be checked in until it is +1'd by someone who is qualified to do a code review.

 A code reviewer upon reviewing a PR is certifying two things: